 Just like the tools have specific benefits, pairing them with specific oils will enhance your experience — and the results.
 But how do you pick an oil with a similar goal to the massage tool you are using?
 Experts give us the breakdown.

 What Should You Look For In A Face Oil?

-A facial oil is not meant to replace your moisturizer — instead it sinks into the skin, meaning the ingredients are more effective.
+Facial oil is not meant to replace your moisturizer — instead, it sinks into the skin, meaning the ingredients are more effective.
 Ideally, you want something thick enough, so you do not have to reapply mid massage, and avoid oils that sink into your skin too quickly.
 Oils made up of larger molecules will not penetrate — and therefore sit on top of your pores — as opposed to those with a smaller molecular structure.